BattletechModders/CustomSalvage/README.md

 - `bool SalvageTurrets = true` - add turrets to salvage
 - `bool UpgradeSalvage = false` - salavaged items have chance to upgrade to "+" variants(not span into player lost mech items if they go to salvage)
+- `float SalvageTurretsComponentChance = 0.33f` - in vanila game turret components dont broke, and usually turret have a lot of weapon. so this modifier give less salvage for balance
 ## Assembly options

 ### recoloring mech icons in storage